Animation & Transition Suppression

 }

-2. JavaScript Runtime Patching & WebGL Synchronization
+Layer 2 — JavaScript Runtime Patching & WebGL Synchronisation

 WebGL mapping engines operate on independent render loops that ignore CSS overrides.
 Libraries like MapLibre GL and Deck.gl continuously call requestAnimationFrame to redraw frames during camera movement, tile loading, or vector styling updates.
+A robust patch replaces window.requestAnimationFrame with a synchronous executor that immediately invokes the callback, collapsing the animation loop into a single synchronous pass:

 if (window.__MAP_TEST_SYNC__) return;